B278-sketch/CrowdGame/README.md

 Then:
 1. Choose or upload a puzzle image.
-2. Set the puzzle rows and columns.
+2. Set the puzzle level
 3. Start the activity for room `DEMO`.

 #### Players